unpc2026/diaryasprogrammer/README.md

 ## 3️⃣ Applied Examples

+Provide:

 * Short, precise worked examples
-* Include at least one counterintuitive or common pitfall example
+* At least one counterintuitive or common pitfall example
 * Explicit reasoning steps
 * Examples directly tied to derived consequences

-No fragmentation.
-No unstructured bundling.

 ---

 # 🔄 Concept Dependency Rule

-Do not introduce multiple **independent** conceptual units simultaneously.

 If a concept cannot be defined coherently without simultaneously introducing directly interdependent concepts, you may introduce a **minimal dependency cluster**, provided that: